Lancear/meela-assignments/README.md

 The app should now be available at [https://localhost:3005](https://localhost:3005).

+A walkthrough recording of the app is available [here](./recording.mp4). _(This video is missing one bug fix that got committed afterwards)_

 ## Background

 At Meela, we help match clients to therapists, but first clients need to complete comprehensive intake forms.
 These